Frances Presidential Rivals Gird For High-stakes Debate - UrduPoint

 Le Pen, making her third attempt for the presidency, insists she is better prepared this time around.

-"I'm very confident, and I think I'm going to win," the National Rally candidate said while posing for selfies with well-wishers at the sunlit village square in Saint-Pierre-en-Auge in Normandy, western France.
+"I'm very confident, and I think I'm going to win," the National Rally candidate said while posing for selfies with well-wishers at the sunlit village square in Saint-Pierre-en-Auge in Normandy, northern France.

 "I hope this debate is carried out calmly...
 I hope it won't be what I've been hearing for the past week, a series of insults, fake news and excesses," she said.

-"She knows her programme perfectly, and she knows very well how Macron is going to try to attack her," Le Pen's close ally Louis Aliot, the far-right mayor of Perpignan in southern France, told France Inter radio.

 Opinion polls have suggested for weeks that Macron has the edge.
-On Monday, an Ipsos-Sopra Steria survey of voter intentions gave him 56 percent to Le Pen's 44 percent.
+On Monday, an Ipsos-Sopra Steria survey of voter intentions had him winning by 56 percent.
+Ifop had him winning with 54.5 percent.

 But allowing for margins of error, Macron knows there is no room for complacency.
 Polls have underestimated the results of far-right candidates in the past -- most notably in 2002, when Le Pen's father Jean-Marie Le Pen reached the presidential run-off against Jacques Chirac.